Welcome to a dark future without hope, peace or mercy. Behold the world's most popular and gruelling event... The Thrash Race Tournament.

 ~ from the back of the box

-Maximum Roadkill, or Maximum Road Rage if you live in blighty, is an aging sc-fi racer thay tries and fails to stand side-by-side with must better games.
+Maximum Roadkill, or Maximum Road Rage if you live in blighty, is an aging sc-fi racer thay tries and fails to stand side-by-side with much better games.
 I found little about this game online, with none of the usual sites like

 Mobygames or GameFaqs even having it listed.
 Not even the gaming